schoolofdevops/zero-to-chef/chapters/04_cookbooks.md

 This method also uses a common test kitchen environment etc.

-To find more information on comparison between App and Cookbook approach, refer to [this blog](http://devopsguru.tumblr.com/post/147717124737/chef-generate-app-vs-chef-generate-cookbook-vs) or [this discussion](http://stackoverflow.com/questions/28102653/whats-the-difference-between-chef-app-and-chef-repo).
+To find more information on comparison between App and Cookbook approach, refer to [this blog](http://devopsguru.tumblr.com/post/147717124737/chef-generate-app-vs-chef-generate-cookbook-vs)[^devopsguru_blog].

 Example of generating a app is